paulasilvatech/Mainframe-AI-Modernization/docs/14-cicd-pipeline-implementations/github-actions-workflows.md

 ## 11. 💾 Sample Files Repository

-Find all these workflow examples and more in our [GitHub Workflow Templates Repository](https://github.com/example/mainframe-github-workflows) where you can download and customize them for your specific modernization needs.
+Find all these workflow examples in our [GitHub Workflow Templates Repository](https://github.com/example/mainframe-github-workflows) where you can download and customize them for your specific modernization needs.